cloud-gov/cg-site/_kbarticlespages/repository-best-practices.md

   - Able to utilize CodeQL free of charge
   - Seamless OpenSSF Allstar integration
   - Collaboration with outside contributors
-  - Compliance with open source and transparency initiatives per agency/   program
+  - Compliance with open source and transparency initiatives per agency/program

 ##### **Cons**
   - Any sensitive information inadvertently hardcoded is immediately visible

 #### **Private**

 ##### **Pros**
   - Restrict access to authorized collaborators and contributors (for any support issues a Pages engineer will request to be added as a collaborator to the repository if necessary)